AFlyingCar/HoI4-Mod-Development-Tool/README.md

 ### Windows

+Note: I have not tested MSVC, so the project most likely will not configure properly or compile.
+As such, I will not describe how to compile with MSVC here.

 #### Using MSYS2

 Make sure you install [MSYS](https://www.msys2.org/wiki/MSYS2-installation/) first, and run the following commands in an MSYS2 shell.

 ```
 $ ./win32.bootstrap.sh